-Two months.
-That’s how long I walked the graffitied streets of Berlin, dodged accidentally walking into the bike lanes, and hopped over the occasional shards of broken beer bottles.
+So much city, so many Berlin tips to share!
+I spent two months meandering their graffitied streets, learning how to not walk into the bike lanes, and hopping over the occasional shards of broken beer bottles.
 I also basked in the smell of fresh falafel around every corner, which is something I miss dearly now back in the U.S. Oh how life changes quickly!

 Table of Contents